-The table shows separately for each Line of Business (LoB) the gross Best Estimate, the risk margin and as a result the technical provisions for 2017.
-The decrease of the gross Best Estimate for LoB 30 and 32 was mainly due to an upwards movement of the risk free interest rate curve.
-Whereas the increase of the gross Best Estimate in LoB 31 resulted from the increased exchange rate between EUR and USD.
+The table shows separately for each Line of Business (LoB) the gross Best Estimate, the risk margin and as a result the technical provisions for 2020.
+The decrease of the gross Best Estimate for LoB 30 was mainly due to a maturing portfolio.
+Whereas the increase of the gross Best Estimate in LoB 31 resulted from an increase in new business.
 Details on the risk margin can be found in section D.2.6.